Bonus material: Free workshop on how to move from purées to finger foods

 Busting myths: The American Academy of Pediatrics guidelines are very confusing.
 In many places, it states that it’s ok to start solids between 4-6 months of age.
-In others, it agrees with the World Health Organization that only breastmilk or formula be offered to babies exclusively for the first 6 months of life, after which, solids can be introduced.
+In others, it agrees with the World Health Organization that only breast milk or formula be offered to babies exclusively for the first 6 months of life, after which, solids can be introduced.
 Health Canada agrees that solids should only be introduced around 6 months of age.
 Please note, that from a nutritional perspective, there is absolutely no need to start solids earlier than 6 months of age.

-An exception to this rule is for babies who are at high risk for developing allergies.
+An exception to this rule is for babies who are at high risk for developing food allergies.
 They may benefit from being introduced to the top allergenic foods earlier (around 4 months of age), in small quantities and under the supervision of your allergist.
-This doesn’t necessarily mean that all solids should be introduced and regular daily meals be provided at 4 months of age, rather, it’s strategic exposure to the proteins that they may be at higher risk of reacting to down the road.
+This doesn’t necessarily mean that all solid food should be introduced and regular daily meals be provided at 4 months of age, rather, it’s strategic exposure to the proteins that they may be at higher risk of reacting to down the road.

 Inside module 2 of our Baby Led Feeding online course, we go through all of the myths in much more detail, such as the myth that starting solids earlier will help your baby gain weight or sleep through the night.
-We also cover how to help prepare your baby for solids in the weeks before, help them learn to sit up independently, practice with mouthing and diminishing the gag reflex, as well as all the supplies you need (and don’t need) for starting solids.
+We also cover how to help prepare your baby for solid food in the weeks before, help them learn to sit up independently, practice with mouthing and diminishing the gag reflex, as well as all the supplies you need (and don’t need) for starting solids.

 How to introduce solids to baby - purées, finger foods or both?

-The period of offering exclusively smooth puréed foods should last no more than a few days to a couple weeks – based on your baby’s feeding cues and readiness to move on.
-That being said, it’s totally fine to keep feeding your baby purees that are thicker, lumpier and more varied for many weeks after that.
+The period of offering exclusively smooth puréed baby food should last no more than a few days to a couple weeks – based on your baby’s feeding cues and readiness to move on.
+That being said, it’s totally fine to keep feeding your baby purées that are thicker, lumpier and more varied for many weeks after that.
 Easing into solids more slowly can be the preferred route for many and the more power to you if you want to go the slow and steady route.